 What is refeeding syndrome?

 Refeeding syndrome is something which can happen in response to reintroducing food after a period of being malnourished.
-When we eat food, the food gets broken down in our gut and the nutrients move through the gut wall into the blood.
-The nutrients are then delivered to the parts of the body which need them.
-When someone is malnourished, the levels of certain nutrients in their blood may be too low.
-A doctor can measure this with a blood test.
-Introducing food back into the body after a period of malnourishment can actually cause the level of some nutrients in the blood to drop, because they’re used up as part of the process of getting energy from the food.
+Introducing food back into the body after a period of malnourishment can cause the level of some nutrients in the blood to drop, because they’re used up as part of the process of getting energy from the food.
 If the levels of these nutrients were too low to begin with, this drop can cause levels to become dangerously low.
 This can have serious consequences and can even be fatal.

 delicious vegetable salad and golden fork and knife on table